 Irrevocable vs revocable trust differences are critical and key to making an informed decision about the best device available for a family’s situation in estate planning.
 These two devices are very different in effect and each serves very different purposes.
 Here are some of the major differences between the two devices which can help in determining which type of trust is more suitable to an individual’s needs.

-1. Ownership of the Property
+1. Irrevocable vs Revocable Trust Differences on the Ownership of the Property

 Once assets are placed in an irrevocable trust, the property no longer belongs to the Grantor; it now belongs to the trust.
 That does not mean that one can no longer live in the house that they have lived for 30 years or that one can no longer drive the car owned by the trust, it just means that you don’t own it.
 Just like renting a house or leasing a car, the assets are still there for your benefit and a trust can sell the house and buy another that can be lived in.
 A properly set-up, implemented, and funded irrevocable trust can provide the best possible protection of assets from claims by creditors, as the assets have literally changed ownership.
 This is very different from a revocable trust situation where the Grantor retains completed ownership of the property.